 - The at-fault driver's insurer slow-walks liability acceptance.

-- Your replacement car entitlement isn't offered (you have to ask; many not-at-fault claimants never get one).
+- Your replacement car entitlement isn't offered (you have to ask; many not-at-fault drivers never get one).

 - A soft-tissue injury turns into a CTP claim and the 28-day clock starts without you noticing.